63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 I think adding some lighting would really make this area even better!
 How about some small solar uplights at the bottom of the bench to show off the pretty tiles at night?
 And maybe we could add a matching mosaic planter nearby to tie everything together nicely.
 What do you think?

-Antique Metal Benches With Victorian Details
+Victorian-Style Metal Benches with Antique Details

 If you’re a fan of vintage charm, I love creating antique-style metal benches that are perfect for adding a touch of history to your garden or landscape.